smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ```

 ### __3-3.
 Using a Pandas DataFrame__
-The example below demonstrates how to use a Pandas DataFrame for the COPY clause.
+The example below demonstrates how to use a Pandas DataFrame for the "__COPY__" clause.
 A specified dataframe as an input would be read by the ThanoSQL Engine and recreated as a table within a database.

 #### Prepare a Pandas DataFrame
 ```python